Corn syrup

-Corn syrup is a food syrup which is made from the starch of corn (called maize in many countries) and contains varying amounts of sugars: glucose, maltose and higher oligosaccharides, depending on the grade.
+Corn syrup is a food syrup that is made from the starch of corn/maize and contains varying amounts of sugars: glucose, maltose and higher oligosaccharides, depending on the grade.
 Corn syrup is used in foods to soften texture, add volume, prevent crystallization of sugar, and enhance flavor.
-Corn syrup is not the same as high-fructose corn syrup (HFCS), which is manufactured from corn syrup by converting a large proportion of its glucose into fructose using the enzyme D-xylose isomerase, thus producing a sweeter substance.
+Most table syrups are typically based with corn syrup.
+It can be processed into high-fructose corn syrup (HFCS) by using the enzyme D-xylose isomerase to convert a large proportion of its glucose into sweeter fructose.

 The more general term glucose syrup is often used synonymously with corn syrup, since glucose syrup in the United States is most commonly made from corn starch.
 Technically, glucose syrup is any liquid starch hydrolysate of mono-, di-, and higher-saccharides and can be made from any source of starch: wheat, tapioca and potatoes are the most common other sources.

 Commercial preparation

 Historically, corn syrup was produced by combining corn starch with dilute hydrochloric acid, and then heating the mixture under pressure.
 The process was invented by the German chemist Gottlieb Kirchhoff in 1811.
 Currently, corn syrup is obtained through a multi-step bioprocess.
-First, the enzyme α-amylase is added to a mixture of corn starch and water. α-amylase is secreted by various species of the bacterium genus Bacillus and the enzyme is isolated from the liquid in which the bacteria were grown.
+First, the enzyme α-amylase is added to a mixture of corn starch and water. α-amylase is secreted by various species of the bacterium genus Bacillus and is isolated from the liquid in which the bacteria were grown.
 The enzyme breaks down the starch into oligosaccharides, which are then broken into glucose molecules by adding the enzyme glucoamylase, known also as "γ-amylase".
 Glucoamylase is secreted by various species of the fungus Aspergillus; the enzyme is isolated from the liquid in which the fungus is grown.
 The glucose can then be transformed into fructose by passing the glucose through a column that is loaded with the enzyme D-xylose isomerase, an enzyme that is isolated from the growth medium of any of several bacteria.

 Corn syrup is produced from number 2 yellow dent corn.
 When wet milled, about 2.3 litres of corn are required to yield an average of 947g of starch, to produce 1 kg of glucose syrup.
 A bushel (25 kg) of corn will yield an average of 31.5 pounds (14.3 kg) of starch, which in turn will yield about 33.3 pounds (15.1 kg) of syrup.
 Thus, it takes about 2,300 litres of corn to produce a tonne of glucose syrup, or 60 bushels (1524 kg) of corn to produce one short ton.

 The viscosity and sweetness of the syrup depends on the extent to which the hydrolysis reaction has been carried out.
 To distinguish different grades of syrup, they are rated according to their dextrose equivalent (DE).
 Most commercially available corn syrups are approximately 1/3 glucose by weight.

 Two common commercial corn syrup products are light and dark corn syrup.